Submittals for the 2018-19 Year-End Photo Contest are due at the May 2019 club meeting. Only

-categories to choose from with a maximum of two entries per category allowed.
+categories to choose from with a maximum of three entries per category allowed.
 Total number of

 submissions may not exceed twelve images.